JD.com CEO will not face assault charges in Minnesota

 The decision to not prosecute followed criticism of Minneapolis authorities, including Freeman’s office, for what some see as a failure to pursue sexual assault cases adequately.

-A recent investigation by the Minneapolis Star Tribune newspaper found that only one in four sexual assault cases in Minnesota is ever referred to a county attorney, and that prosecutors reject half the cases police send them.
-In August, Freeman called the series “a good wake-up call” and pledged to strengthen sexual assault investigations.

-Reporting by Dan Burns; Additional reporting by Dan Whitcomb; Writing by Daniel Wallis; Editing by Jeffrey Benkoe and Leslie Adler
+Reporting by by Lawrence Delevingne and Koh Gui Qing; Additional reporting by Dan Whitcomb; Writing by Daniel Wallis; Editing by Leslie Adler